sameersbn/docker-gitlab/README.md

 >
 > If you're using `sameersbn/postgresql` then please upgrade to `kkimurak/sameersbn-postgresql:16` or later and add `DB_EXTENSION=pg_trgm,btree_gist` to the environment of the PostgreSQL container (see: <https://github.com/sameersbn/docker-gitlab/blob/master/docker-compose.yml#L21>).
 >
+> Please keep in mind that:
+>
+> - As of version 13.7.0, the required PostgreSQL version is 12.x.
+> - As of version 16.0.0, the required PostgreSQL version is 13.x.
+> - As of version 17.0.0, the required PostgreSQL version is 14.x.
+> - As of version 18.0.0, the required PostgreSQL version is 16.x.
+>
-> As of version 13.7.0, the required PostgreSQL is version 12.x.
-As of version 16.0.0, the required PostgreSQL is version 13.x.
-As of version 17.0.0, the required PostgreSQL is version 14.x.
-If you're using PostgreSQL image other than the above, please review section [Upgrading PostgreSQL](#upgrading-postgresql).
+> If you're using PostgreSQL image other than the above, please review section [Upgrading PostgreSQL](#upgrading-postgresql).

 GitLabHQ releases new versions on the 22nd of every month, bugfix releases immediately follow.
 I update this project almost immediately when a release is made (at least it has been the case so far).
 If you are using the image in production environments I recommend that you delay updates by a couple of days after the gitlab release, allowing some time for the dust to settle down.